-Judges for Criminal Cases in Pinellas County
+Judges in Pinellas County for Criminal Cases

 In Pinellas County, the clerk’s office will assign any felony or misdemeanor courtroom division at the time of the first arrest.
 If the defendant is arrested again, the case is typically assigned to that same division.

-Cases are prosecuted at the Pinellas County Justice Center (CJC) courthouse at 14250 49th Street North in Clearwater, FL.
+Criminal cases are prosecuted at the Pinellas County Justice Center (CJC) courthouse at 14250 49th Street North in Clearwater, FL.

 You can find more information by searching the Pinellas County Criminal Justice Information System (CJIS).
 The CJIS provides information about the judge, the criminal defense attorney, and the prosecutor assigned to the case, entries on the docket, upcoming court dates, and information about the final disposition.

 Attorney for Criminal Cases in Pinellas County, FL